Elliot, Denielle A. | Canada

 People living with acquired brain injuries (ABIs) report feeling ‘otherwise’: the same, but different, resulting in subtle sensory and cognitive changes.
 Yet, visualizing technologies (CT, MRI, PET scans and rodent models do not account for the ways in which brain injuries or lesions leave people feeling deeply altered.
 How can we understand or represent the invisible inner felt transformations that result from ABIs?
 This research project explores how we can conduct an ethnography of ABIs if we imagine ethnography of science as a theoretically informed arts practice.
 It considers embodied, affective, and situated knowledge through the use of arts based ethnography and sensorial methodologies.
 Building on the work of feminist science studies scholars especially Barad (2007) and Haraway (1988) to think about the ways in which knowing is inseparable from modes of being, I approach the study of ABIs as a type of ‘situated neuroscience’ (Haraway 1988; Einstein 2012), where the embodied experiences of brain trauma matter to practices of knowing.

-Contact: dae at yorku [punkt] ca
+Contact: dae yorku [punkt] ca

 Selected Publications